Special Programs and Services for Seniors

 Meals On Wheels

-Cuyahoga Heights Service Department will deliver meals to the elderly and disabled residents of the Village, which are prepared by the school.
-Please call the Service Department at 216-641-3505 for this service.
+Cuyahoga Heights Service Department will deliver meals to the elderly and disabled residents of the Village.
+Please call the Service Department at 216-641-3505 for further information about this service.

 Health Watch Program